Board Operating Procedures

 c.
 Registering to Testify

 (1) Pre-registration.
-Speakers may register during regular business hours until two business days preceding the meeting.
+Speakers may register using the Registration Form for Public Testimony during regular business hours until two business days preceding the meeting.
 The speaker is required to use the form adopted by the board.

 i.
 The speaker must provide his or her name, organizational affiliation, if any, and indicate which agenda item or topic shall be addressed.
 A separate form shall be submitted for each agenda item or topic on which the speaker shall testify.
 Additionally, the registrant shall disclose his or her viewpoint on the item or topic, as well as whether he or she, and the organization represented, if any, is a lobbyist registered with the Texas Ethics Commission.
 The date and time the registration was received shall be noted.